puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_templates.md

 <div class = "lvm-task-number"><p>Task 4:</p></div>

-Rather than start from scratch, let's copy the existing file to use as a base for our template:
+Rather than start from scratch, let's copy the existing file to use as a base for our template.

     cp pasture/files/pasture.service pasture/templates/pasture.service.epp

-Now open the file with Vim to templatize it:
+Now open the file with Vim to templatize it.

     vim pasture/templates/pasture.service.epp